seandaniel-uf/receiptify-v2/README.md

 Make sure you have the following installed:
 ```
 Node.js >= 16
-npm or yarn
+npm
 ```
 Install once the repository is cloned locally:
 ```
 npm install
-# or
-yarn
 ```
 Run locally:
 ```
 npm run dev
-# or
-yarn dev
 ```
 The app will be available at: [http://localhost:5173/](http://localhost:5173/)

-## 🧩 Folder Structure
+## 📁 Folder Structure

 ```
 src/
 ├── Components/
-│   ├── Form.tsx
+│   ├── Form.tsx              # To customize your receipt (Favorite tracks or artists, time period, length of receipt)
 │   ├── Header.tsx
 │   ├── Legend.tsx
 │   ├── Loading.tsx